Self-control, while commonly understood, is one of the most difficult skills to master.

 – Elie Wiesel (1928-2016) – 1986 Nobel Peace Prize laureate

-As the third of five skills associated with emotional intelligence, self-control challenges nearly everyone.
-It seems that self-control is easier to identify than sustain.
-However, to create psychologically safe environments, mastering this skill must be priority.
-Here are a few concrete tips that help cultivate self-control when put into practice.
+Self-control challenges nearly everyone.
+Too often, self-control seems easier to seek than sustain with consistency.
+However, to create psychologically safe environments, mastering this skill must become priority.
+When put into practice, these concrete tips help cultivate sustainable self-control.

 Three Tips to Develop Stronger Self-Control:

 Identify impulses that trigger an emotional reaction and overcome them.

 Often, in stressful situations, we overreact and later wonder what happened.
 We find ourselves mid-sentence in a fiery retort while simultaneously trying to figure out why we are reacting with such intensity.
 Many of us resign ourselves to the fact that, once emotionally charged, our options are limited in the choices we have.
 We find ourselves caught in the middle of an emotional reaction with little clarity about what could have prevented it or how to redirect the outcome.
 Nonetheless, every emotional reaction has a trigger that leads to our response.
 With intention, it is possible to assess any reaction and identify the triggers that spark our emotions.
 Once we identify what triggers our emotional reactions, the choice becomes ours in how we respond.
 As we become increasingly more alert, we are better able to anticipate and redirect emotional reaction to the inevitable stress we all face.

 Pause and take time before speaking under stress.